Polo y servicio: Impact

 For colonial Spain, the forced labor system was necessary to establish a reliable source of labor in the Philippines.
-It was also a source for government revenue as males who evaded polo y servicio had to pay the falla, amounting to 1½ reales per day.
+It was also a source for government revenue as males who evaded polo y servicio had to pay the base falla, amounting to 1½ reales per day, totalling 60 reales or 7½ pesos per calendar year.

 However, the system crippled the ability of the local male population to feed themselves and their families, which caused hunger.
 In particular, the system affected the agricultural sector because of the lack of male farmers, which resulted in low harvests.

 Moreover, it led to injury and death of many men working in hazardous projects.

 Polo y servicio also resulted in numerous rebellions and movements against colonial Spain, such as: